CocoaNutsUIUC/HealthKit-Demo/README.md

 ```

 - Here, we first make two `HKSampleType` objects indicating the type of data we want to read.
 The first `guard` statement should never fail.
 - Then, we use our own function `readMostRecentSample()` to read the most recent data point for each of the two types.
-Note that in the completion handlers, we extract the numerical quantity from the result samples and store them in the varaibles we just created.
+Note that in the completion handlers, we extract the numerical quantity from the result samples and store them in the variables we just created.

 #### 3. Create the function `saveUserData`